AI Readiness Score

 Each dimension is scored independently from 0–100.
 The scoring model reads the product’s raw data (titles, descriptions, JSON-LD, meta tags) and evaluates it against the dimension’s criteria.

-The brand profile — vertical, brand adjectives, customer persona — is included as context.
+The brand profile — vertical, brand personality, customer persona — is included as context.
 A hiking boot is evaluated differently than a lipstick; the attributes that matter are vertical-specific.

 The overall score is the weighted average across the active dimensions.